 As you and your teammates begin to design your future city, use the topics and questions below to guide your research, brainstorming, and design sessions.
 Remember, no city can provide everything.
-What are the most important features in your city?
+What are the most important features of your city?
 What trade-offs do you have to make?
-How might a climate change adaptation address more than one problem your city is facing?
+How might a switch to electricity address more than one problem your city is facing?